lubiah/portfolio/src/routes/blog/content/tidy-env-path/index.md

 We then created a new array called `valid` (_this is the array which will hold the valid paths_).
 The `valid_string` variable will also hold the stringified version of the valid array.
 Then to the iteration, we iterate through each item in the `paths` array, and then we use `Dir.exists?` to check if the path exists, if it does, it is added to the valid array.
-Then we iterate through the valid array and add each item + ';' to the `valid_string` variable.
+Then we iterate through the `valid` array and add each path to the `valid_string` variable.

 In the next part, we open the registry and access the environment, we then assign our new environment variable.